It is almost too good to be true!

 We can now beat the internet!

-Fortunately, we can prove that a new solution overcomes all frustrations and works like a charm.
+Fortunately, we can now after the second month prove that a new solution overcomes all frustrations and works like a charm.
 We were able to test a revolutionary new offline solution that can change the learning of the original languages of the Bible in Africa, Asia and beyond for the future.
-The effect of having Bible OL running on Raspberry Pi in Addis is almost unbelievable - I would even prefer this solution in my own corpus-driven flipped classroom in Copenhagen, because the RPi is so much faster than the internet.
+The effect of having Bible OL running on Raspberry Pi in Addis is almost unbelievable - I would even prefer this solution in my own corpus-driven flipped classroom in Copenhagen, because the Raspberry Pi server is so much faster than the internet.

 Learning activities and instructional support